astrzalka/findpeaks/README.md

     #> package DESCRIPTION file and may need manual editing, see
     #> 'help("citation")'.

-Fluorescence profile data can be prepared using an ImageJ script: imagej\_get\_profile.ijm , which will save the profiles for all selected ROIs for each channel separately.
+Fluorescence profiles data can be prepared using an ImageJ script: imagej\_get\_profile.ijm , which will save the profiles for all selected ROIs for each channel separately.
 It will also save ROIs and duplicated tiff file of analyzed hypha in the same directory.

-All analysis and plotting functions can be used outside of shiny application as shown in the example below:
+All analysis and plotting functions can be also used outside of shiny application as shown in the example below:

 ``` r